-Security grille damaged (/C0703C02)
+Security grille damaged (/C0703C02).
+Note accumulation of beach sediment around base of outfall.

 South of Hazel Grove Foot, the frontage is defended by a masonry seawall.
-Shingle/cobble beach levels were higher than observed in 2014.
-Generally, beach levels were found to be lower than in 2016, this enabled a more thorough examination of the masonry wall along this frontage.
+The shingle/cobble beach levels were higher than observed in 2018 meaning that some defects previously reported along the masonry wall were not visible.
 The masonry and historic repointing works remained in good condition.
-Most mortar joints were in good condition as in 2016 with the exception of some localised areas of missing mortar and coping stones around the slipway at the RLNI station and seawall beneath the historic pier.
+Most mortar joints were in good condition as in 2018 with the exception of some localised areas of missing mortar and coping stones particularly around the slipway at the lifeguard station and seawall beneath the historic pier.
 Further localised damage was present along the low concrete wall to the rear of the promenade, comprising local cracking and abrasion.
+In 2020 it was noted that several of the cracks to this low concrete wall are full height and there was some evidence of localised instability of the slopes in these areas.
+Additionally, one section of damaged handrailing was noted in the 2020 inspection.

 View looking northwest.
-Lower beach levels Exposed masonry at slipway (/C0702C04) than 2016. (/C0702C04)
+Lower beach higher Slipway (/C0702C04) than in 2018. (/C0702C04)